-Dr Raffaella Ravinetto, PharmD, PhD, with long term experience in commercial and non-commercial clinical research, humanitarian organizations, and research ethics review, holds a University Master Degree in Pharmacy from the University of Torino, Italy; a Postgraduate Diploma in Tropical Medical Biology from the Institute of Tropical Medicine (ITM), Antwerp, Belgium; and a PhD in Biomedical Sciences from the KU Leuven, Belgium.
+Professor Raffaella Ravinetto, PharmD, PhD, has a thirty-year experience in commercial and non-commercial clinical research, humanitarian programmes, pharmaceutical policies, and research ethics review.
+She holds a University Master Degree in Pharmacy from the University of Torino, Italy; a Postgraduate Diploma in Tropical Medical Biology from the Institute of Tropical Medicine (ITM), Antwerp, Belgium; and a PhD in Biomedical Sciences from the KU Leuven, Belgium.

-She is currently a senior researcher and policy advisor at the Public Health Department of the ITM, in charge of a portfolio of research, policy support, networking, education and advocacy in pharmaceutical public health.
-She is also the chairperson of the ITM Institutional Review Board; the chairperson of the MSF Ethics Review Board; an extraordinary professor at the School of Public Health, University of Cape Town, South Africa; and an associated editor of BMC Medical Ethics.
+She is currently an associate professor at the Public Health Department of the ITM, in charge of a portfolio of research (H-Index 19), policy support, networking, education and advocacy in pharmaceutical public health.
+She is also the chairperson of the ITM Institutional Review Board; the chairperson of the MSF Ethics Review Board; an extraordinary professor at the School of Public Health, University of Western Cape, South Africa; and a senior editor of the BMC Medical Ethics.

-Her main areas of interest include pharmaceutical policies and access to quality-assured medicines, with a particular focus on the context of low- and middle-income countries; and research ethics, particularly in relation to resource-constrained settings and vulnerable populations.
-She was president of MSF Italy from 2007 to 2011.
+Her main areas of interest include pharmaceutical policies and equitable access to quality-assured health products, with a particular focus on the context of low- and middle-income countries; and research ethics, particularly in relation to resource-constrained settings and vulnerable populations.
+She was the president of MSF Italy from 2007 to 2011.

 I am regularly teaching within and outside ITM on subjects related to access to quality medicines and clinical research in developing countries.
 Furthermore, between 2010 and 20116, I organized three two-week trainings in Good Clinical Practices (GCP), in Burkina Faso and Indonesia; and I facilitated a similar t training organized by the Medical Research Council Unit in The Gambia.
 In 2015, I contributed to the conceptualization and implementation of the two-week workshop Ethics In International Health Researchat ITM; in 2021, I was the co-lead, co-course developer and a member of the teaching faculty of the project “Strengthening the ethics review capacities in the Democratic Republic of Congo, with focus on preparedness for research conducted in the context of outbreaks and other public health emergencies”.
 Starting 2021, I am the coordinator and a member of the teaching faculty of a 3-week short course hosted at the ITM, Antwerp, on “Pharmaceutical policies in health systems” (website: https://edu.itg.be/courses/pharmaceutical-policies-in-health-systems).